lorin/dns-alloy/README.md

 ```

-We now have enough to do an SOA record
+We can now model SOA records, which contain references to name servers.

 ```alloy
 sig SOA extends Record {